delawaremathguy/ShoppingList14/README.md

 The project is what it is -- a project that began trying to learn how to best use SwiftUI with a Core Data store.

 * On a basic level, understanding the SwiftUI lifecycle of how Views come and go turned out to be a major undertaking.
 * On the Core Data side, using @FetchRequest was the obvious, right thing -- until it wasn't.
 Then adding a few sprinkles of Combine looked like the right thing -- until it wasn't.
+Then, to my surprise, @FetchRequest made its way back into the app in Version 2.0.
 I learned a lot ... and that was the point of this project.

-Nevertheless, this upgrade to the original ShoppingList has returned to where it started: using SwiftUI views driven by a @FetchRequest.
-The code should be easier to follow for beginning developers (there are no sophisticated "view models"), while at the same time I have tried to point out important points about how SwiftUI and @FetchRequest really do interact (*at least I think I have*).
+The code in this project, based on using @FetchRequest, should be easier to follow for beginning developers (there are no sophisticated "view models").
+Using lengthy comments in the code in various places around the app, I have also tried to make important points about how SwiftUI and @FetchRequest really do interact (*at least I think I have*).

 Feel free to contact me about questions and comments, or post an Issue here on GitHub.